What does ADA/WCAG compliance imply for your business? - Ajackus

 The government has not yet issued any specific date to be the last to make the applications compliant.
 However, there is definitely an urgency for it to avoid hefty fines.

-While we cater to a wide range of clients and their requirements, we make sure that our work satisfies the ADA/WCAG compliance guidelines.
-Click here to see a glimpse of our work on the same.
+While we cater to a wide range of clients and their requirements, we make sure that our work satisfies the ADA compliance and WCAG compliance guidelines.

-Need help with ADA/WCAG?
+Need help with ADA compliance?
 Connect with us here.